variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-13-acupuncture-for-fertility-pcos-two-patient-examples--how-chinese-medicine-treated-it.md

 #### Patient #2:

-She got a period 3 weeks into the twice/week acupuncture treatment.&nbsp; Her BBTs started showing clear hormone cycles, but her follicular phase (the phase before ovulation) was way too long and it jumped all over the place.
+She got a period 3 weeks into the twice/week acupuncture treatment.
+Her BBTs started showing clear hormone cycles, but her follicular phase (the phase before ovulation) was way too long and it jumped all over the place.
 After she ovulated her temps would stabilize.

 We continued to treat her with both herbs and acupuncture, scheduling almost all her appointments in her follicular phase.
 As the months progressed her follicular phase shortened.

 ##### Success!

-After 5 months of regular acupuncture and herbs she got pregnant, and is due in a few months.&nbsp;
+After 5 months of regular acupuncture and herbs she got pregnant, and is due in a few months.

 ## Summary of PCOS treatment